MrChrisWeinert/MAMEIronXP/README.md

 # Running MAMEIronXP
 "C" on the keyboard will mark a game as a Favorite and a little Pac-Man icon will show up to the left of a game.
 The game will show up at the top of the Games list so it's easily accessible.
 The game will still show up in the list in alphabetic order.
 Pressing C again will unfavorite a game.
-_TODO_: make this into a long-press to prevent accidental favorite/unfavorites.
+[_TODO_](https://github.com/MrChrisWeinert/MAMEIronXP/issues/12): make this into a long-press to prevent accidental favorite/unfavorites.

 "1" on the keyboard will make a selection (start a game, or make a selection on the Exit menu)

 "ESC" on the keyboard will bring up the Exit menu.
 Pressing it again will exit out of the Exit menu.

 "Up/Down" on the keyboard will scroll the games list.
-_TODO_: Implement "acceleration" so you can navigate the list VERY fast when holding down the Up/Down button.
+[_TODO_](https://github.com/MrChrisWeinert/MAMEIronXP/issues/13): Implement "acceleration" so you can navigate the list VERY fast when holding down the Up/Down button.

 ## Known Issues
-[Currently limited]([url](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7)) to the following resolutions with more on the way:
+[Currently limited](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7) to the following resolutions with more on the way:
 - 2560x1440
 - 1920x1080
 - 1600x900

-Games list items have a [fixed font size and Favorite icon size]([url](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7)).
+Games list items have a [fixed font size and Favorite icon size](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7).
 ## Tips